kaizen-ai/kaizenflow/documentation/general/github_zenhub.md

   summarizing status and next actions

 - Connect the PR to the Issue
-  - TODO(Paul): Explain how to do it
+  - You should do this on the PR page of GH
+  - If you do not see the option to connect the PR to the Issue on that page, then the likely cause is that you do not have the ZH plugin installed in your browser.
+Check this and install the plugin if you do not have it.
   - The Issue is then automatically moved to `Review/QA`

-- We leave Issues in the `Done` state when we need to so some other work after it, and we don't want to forget about this by closing it
+- We leave Issues in the `Done` state when we need to do some other work after it and we don't want to forget about this by closing it
-  - The rule is that only who filed the bug or a RP should close the bug, after verifying that all work has done up to our standards
+  - The rule is that only the one who filed the bug or a RP should close the bug, but only after verifying that all work has done up to our standards

 ## Done means "DONE"

 - A task is closed when the pull request has been reviewed and merged into `master`
-- If you made specific assumptions, if there are loose ends and so forth, add a `TODO(user)`
+- If you made specific assumptions, or if there are loose ends, etc., add a `TODO(user)`
 - Done means that something is DONE, not 99% done
   - It means that the code is tested, readable and usable by other teammates
-- Together we can decide that 99% done is good enough, but it should be a conscious decision and not a come as a surprise
+- Together we can decide that 99% done is good enough, but it should be a conscious decision and not come as a surprise
-- If you know that more work needs to be done file more Issues explaining what needs to be done
+- If you know that more work needs to be done, file more Issues explaining what needs to be done

 ## Tend your tasks